 Tibet Cultural Highlight Travel-Yarlung Valley Discovery

-Tibet Lhasa and Yarlung valley culture odyssey tour: Travelers looking for a Tibet tour focused on culture, without sacrificing opportunities to see beautiful scenery, will want to spend most of their time in this region.
+Tibet Lhasa and Yarlung valley cultural exploration journey: Travelers looking for a Tibet tour focused on culture, without sacrificing opportunities to see beautiful scenery, will want to spend most of their time in this region.
 Escape Lhasa to delve into the history of Yarlung Valley, cradle of Tibetan civilization and learn Tibetan Buddhism and special cultures.
 Enjoy the fascinating cultural and explore the ancient history of Tibet.

 Tibet Tsetang Culture Discovery outline

-Day 1 get to Lhasa, rest for acclimatization
+Day 1 Arrive in Lhasa, rest for acclimatization

 Your Tibet native English speaking guide and the driver will meet you at Ghongkhar Airport or train station, and transfer you to downtown Lhasa, check into hotel, rest for acclimatization.

 In the morning, we are going to visit the Yamdrok Lake, also called Yamdrok Yumtso.
 It is a lake with two long arms of water, making it look like a scorpion from the sky.
 This shape means you can never see its shape from around it.
 The lake is fan shaped and features numerous bays and inlets and nine islands.
 The lake has a number of different names.
 It is called Coral Lake, or Green Jade Lake.
 The lake received the name Coral Lake, because it is shaped like a piece of coral, and the name Green Jade lake comes from it calm surface and beautiful green color.
-Then your guide and driver will take you to Tsetang, in the center of the Yarlung valley between the Himalayan and Gangdise belts, is one of the largest cities in Tibet.
+Then your guide and driver will take you to Tsetang, in the center of the Yarlung valley between the Himalayan and Gangdise belts.
+And Tsetang is one of the largest cities in Tibet.
 Tsetang is 183 km southeast of Lhasa in Nedong County of Lhoka Prefecture, Tibet Autonomous Region of China (TAR).
 Tsetang has been the capital of Yarlung since ancient times and it was the seat of the ancient emperors of Tibet thus it played a big role in the history.
 In the 19th century it is said to have some 1,000 houses, a bazaar, a gompa and a fort.
 This tells why Tsetang is regarded as the cradle of Tibetan civilization.
 After applying alien’s travel permit in PSB (Public Security Bureau) in Tsetang, we will ride horse or hike up to visit the oldest Palace-The Yumbulagang Palace (on the roof top of the Palace, we will have stunning view to the farmland in the Yarlung valley.
-Then we will drive to visit Tramdruk Monastery which takes about 1 hour and 30min, finally we will drive to stay in Samye, guesthouse nearby the Samye Monastery.
+Then we will drive to visit Tramdruk Monastery which takes about 1 hour and 30min, finally we will drive to back to the stay in the mordern city of Tsetang.